10 Easy and Effective Balance Activities For Kids With Autism, APD or ADHD

 Get access to all our exercises

 Position yourself with your arms extended straight in front of you, fingers spread out.
 Keep your arms fixed in this position as you turn your head to the left.
-While maintaining this posture, march on the spot for 10 steps.
-After a brief pause for rest, repeat the exercise, this time turning your head to the right.
+While maintaining this posture, march in place for 10 steps.
+Briefly pause, then repeat the exercise the same way except by turning your head to the right this time.
+This is considered one repetition of this exercise.
+Complete another 9 repetitions the same way – by turning your head to the left for the first part and to the right for the second part.

 Get access to all our exercises